pip-templates/pip-templates-env-azure-singlenode-k8s/README.md

 | Temp | Folder for storing automaticaly created temporary files. |
 | Templates | Folder for storing templates, such as kubernetes yml files, az resource manager json files, ansible playbooks, etc. |
 | Test | Script for testing created environment using ansible and comparing results to expected values. |

-# Environment types
-There are 3 types of enviroment:

-* Cloud - resources created by azure resource manager, use azure kubernetes services (AKS) for deploying kubernetes cluster, etc.
-* On premises - use existing instances and via ansible install kubernetes cluster using kubeadm.
-Also created install azure virtual machines script to simulate existing instances.
-* Local - use minikube to install kubernetes cluster.

 ### On premises environment